Leadwerks/Documentation/3dspace.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/3dgrid_222.png?raw=true)

 Draw this grid on paper and label the axes.
 Then pick five random 3D coordinates and draw and label where they should appear in the image.
+This is great practice, and you must be able to do this to develop 3D games.

 ## Coordinate System Handedness